What to expect in pelvic floor physical therapy

 If you are local to the Durham, NC area, I'd love to work with you inside my pelvic health physical therapy clinic.
 My clinic specializes in pelvic health and pelvic health treatment.
 Not just a part of what I do, but what I specifically do.

 Pelvic floor PT can be intimidating and pelvic floor conditions can feel embarrassing, hard, lonely, and frustrating.
-I'd love to help you get through the pelvic concerns you have and get you back to feeling 100%.
+I'd love to help you overcome the pelvic concerns you have and get you back to feeling 100%.

 Feel free to get started today by booking a discovery call.